Praqma/reveals/code-academy/story.md

 The client is really happy with your product - they keep requesting features.
 You have to make multiple releases and deployments each week.
 You are lucky and most of them actually succeed.
-Some fail though - and the process is boring - you want to have the process automated.
+Some fail though because you forget something- and the process is boring - you want to have the process automated.

 ## Task